Multi-Tiered System of Supports

-Our school has a team called the Response to Intervention Team (RtI).
+Our school has a team called the Multi-Tiered System of Supports Team (MTSS).
 This team consists of a group of professionals who help implement interventions so as to increase the success of students.
-Teachers and/or parents usually refer students to RtI because of academic, behavioral or social difficulties.
-Members of RtI work together to problem solve and develop intervention plans to help your child.
+Teachers and/or parents usually refer students to MTSS because of academic, behavioral or social difficulties.
+Members of MTSS work together to problem solve and develop intervention plans to help your child.
 To accomplish these goals, the team may conduct classroom observations, review student records, conduct screenings and consult with school specialists.
 Please review the below information to learn more about RtI:

-RtI is a multi-tier approach to the early identification and support of students with learning and behavior needs.
-The RtI process begins with high-quality instruction and universal screening of all children in the general education classroom.
+MTSS is a multi-tier approach to the early identification and support of students with learning and behavior needs.
+The MTSS process begins with high-quality instruction and universal screening of all children in the general education classroom.

 The team is a group of professionals who work together to help teachers provide the best possible program for struggling students